Autumn 2018/January 2019

-With an MSc degree at NCI University in London you will develop a range of sophisticated psychological research method skills that will open career opportunities in research, including research assistant posts and doctoral research training.
+With an MSc degree at NCIUL you will develop a range of sophisticated psychological research method skills that will open career opportunities in research, including research assistant posts and doctoral research training.
 The MSc programme will also introduce you to the distinctive research methods and positions associated with the discipline.

 Innovation and academic research feeds into our modules, reflecting a growing and diverse global community.
 Our research active staff are responding to the very latest international events, so module contents are very timely.

 Our MSc Psychology is a conversion programme for graduates from disciplines other than Psychology who wish to gain GBC (Graduate Basis for Chartered Membership).
 This is the first step for those who wish to pursue a career as a Chartered Psychologist in the UK.
 Our master programme allows prospective students to study 180 credits of Psychology for the MSc award.
 GBC ensures that a student has sufficient knowledge, understanding and experience of academic Psychology before they apply for postgraduate professional training in areas such as clinical, occupational, educational or counselling psychology.